bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 ```
 <br>

-Executing ALTER TABLE commands of columns with all NULL values in table 'in02'
+Dropping the columns with all NULL values in the table 'in02'.

 ```SQL
 ALTER TABLE in02 DROP COLUMN `Unnamed: 9`;